 As part of the Horizon 2020 EU InToTidal project, Tocardo Tidal Power (Tocardo) deployed their first phase of the InToTidal project at the European Marine Energy Centre’s (EMEC) Fall of Warness tidal test site.
 The objective of the InToTidal project was to develop and demonstrate the world’s first turn-key floating tidal power plant solution capable of integrating five tidal turbines, termed the Universal Foundation System (UFS).
 The UFS is a surface-based floating foundation which enables low-cost easy access to the tidal turbines for maintenance purposes, with all installation and service operations undertaken by small readily-available vessels.

 Phase one (deployed in May 2017) consisted of a modular BlueTEC floating platform (Temporary Foundation System; TFS) which has a single T2 tidal turbine attached (275kW).
-This device was anticipated to be operational for up to 18 months and was sited at Berth 8.
+This device was sited at Berth 8.
 Installation and grid-connection of phase one was supported by the EU FORESEA programme.

 Phase two was planned to consist of Tocardo’s UFS with five T2 turbines attached.
 The turbine from the BlueTec floating platform would be transferred to the UFS structure, which would be sited at Berth 6 and the BlueTec platform removed from the test site.
 The UFS system was never demonstrated due to Tocardo going into administration, however since January 2020 Tocardo is fully owned by HydroWing Ltd. and QED Naval Ltd.

 The European Marine Energy Centre’s (EMEC’s) grid connected tidal device test area in Fall of Warness, Orkney, UK.
 Water Depth: 33 m.
 Tidal range: 3 m.
 Tidal speeds up to 3.7 m/s.